What Is a Child Medical Consent Form?

 When Do You Need a Child Medical Consent Form?

-- Staying with grandparents or other relatives
+- With grandparents or relatives

-- Spending time with a babysitter or nanny
+- With a babysitter or nanny

-- Going away to camp
+- At camp

 Do Child Medical Consent Laws Vary by State?